Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Introduction

-In recent years the focus in the computational literature has shifted from puzzles of arbitrarily shaped pieces towards puzzles of \textit{square} pieces that must be matched into a rectangular image.
-In such jigsaw puzzles all the pieces are shaped identically as squares, making their pictorial data \textit{the only} source of information available for the reconstruction.
-While starting modestly, the suggested solvers evolved over time and although no guarantees can be provided contemporary methods exist to solve "square jigsaw puzzles" of virtually any practical size (e.g.,~\cite{sholomon2014generalized} but see the literature review below).
+While solving real-life jigsaw puzzles has occupied humans for millennia, to our best knowledge it was first introduced as a \textit{computational} task in 1964 by Freeman and Garder~\cite{freeman1964apictorial}, who discussed the attributes of \textit{apictorial} jigsaw puzzles and proposed a solver for puzzles of \textit{unrestricted shapes}.
+Limited by the computation power of the time, results were of course constrained to very simple and small puzzles.
+In the last two decades, however, the focus in the computational literature has shifted towards puzzles of \textit{square} pieces that must be matched into a rectangular image.
+Since the pieces in such puzzles are all shaped identically as squares, their pictorial content becomes \textit{the only} source of information available for the reconstruction.
+While starting modestly, the suggested solvers for such puzzles evolved rapidly in the past decade, and although they cannot guarantee optimal solutions, contemporary methods exist to solve "square jigsaw puzzles" of virtually any practical size.

-At the same time, puzzles of fragments of unconstrained (or less constrained) shape were researched considerably less, with prior art limited to very small puzzles of a handful of pieces (typically no more than few dozens).
-A recent progress over that baseline, at least in terms of puzzle size, is the work of Le and Li~\cite{le2019jigsawnet} that is able to handle puzzles up to 400 pieces.
-However, while no explicit restriction was introduced on fragment shapes, their CNN detector was trained and tested only on data constrained to perturbed rectangles.
-Moreover, the stochastic perturbation introduced in the test data made the geometry a powerful enough constraint to dominate the pictorial data during the matching process, possibly turning the problem easier than the general case.

-Taking a somewhat different approach, allowing more geometrical freedom than square pieces but preventing geometrical constraints from dominating the reconstruction, Gur and Ben-Shahar~\cite{gur2017square} extended square jigsaw puzzles to "brick wall" puzzles by allowing the pieces to be rectangles of different lengths.
-This extension challenges the solver to mate pieces with arbitrary offsets (based on pictorial content), and it allows multiple neighbors along each piece edge, thus expanding the solution space in a nontrivial way.